 In case of failure to get a permit, the authorities might fine you.
 They can even confiscate the structure.
-Not getting a permit can also put you directly in violation of building safety rules, as well as some legal and
+Not getting a permit can also put you directly in violation of building safety rules, as well as some legal and financial regulations.

 Another consequence of not obtaining a permit for a carport may frustrate the sale of your property when you come to sell.
 Any potential buyers will want confirmation that you have secured all the necessary permissions before proceeding with the purchase.

 So, do you need a permit for a carport?
 Put simply, yes, but you need to check your local permit awarding authority.
-The consequences of not getting an appropriate permit could cause you more trouble, and money, in the longer run than making the effort in the first place!
+The consequences of not getting an appropriate permit could cause you more trouble, and money, in the long run than making the effort in the first place!

 Image credit: Seattle Municipal Archives